 You can submit a complaint via writing to:

 2 Prince's Way

-Please note, complaints submitted by mail will be actioned once they have been received by our team.
+Please note, complaints submitted by post will be actioned once they have been received by our team.

-1. Let us try and resolve your problem
+1. Let us try to resolve your problem

 2. We’ll open a case and assign a dedicated case handler

 Our Complaints Team will open a case and give you a reference number, usually within five working days.

 Your dedicated case handler will investigate your complaint in detail, and they’ll work with you to resolve your problem as quickly as possible.
 We’ll usually do this within 30 working days, but if it takes longer than this we’ll tell you how long it’s likely to take and keep you informed of our progress throughout.
 If our Complaints Team is unable to agree a solution with you, the team will pass your complaint to our Complaints Manager (see step 3).

 If you’re a microbusiness, then you can contact Citizens Advice (or Energyadvice.scot if you’re in Scotland) for free, confidential and impartial advice on consumer issues, and you can consult them at any point during the complaints process (see below for their contact details).

 Our Complaints Manager will review the actions we have taken and any letters, emails and phone calls between you and us.
 They’ll also review the way we’ve handled your complaint if you tell us you’re not happy.
 They will usually do this within five working days.
 If we’ve investigated everything and still cannot agree a way forward, we’ll send you our ‘final position’ letter (also called a ‘deadlock’ letter).